joshperry/ovrly/readme.md

 The purpose of this project is to compose [chromium embedded](https://bitbucket.org/chromiumembedded/cef/src/master/) with [OpenVR](https://github.com/ValveSoftware/openvr) to allow creation of overlays using primarily web technologies.

+Besides using cef to render the content of overlays placed in the VR world, an OS rendered browser instance will also be used as the primary UI with its javascript context being used for as much application logic as possible.

 ## Javascript API

 To facilitate ease of development and updates it is desirable to have as much logic implemented in javascript as possible.
 While logic in the input->render loop is time sensitive and must be implemented in native code, a large majority is not.

+    Some experiments need to be conducted as to what kind of latency is introduced by shifting logic into js.
+    The primary use-case which may need to be done in native code, but possibly could be done in js, is what effectively could be considered the ovrly "window manager".

+    Will js be able to track input controller pose and button updates quickly enough to detect intersections and interactions, execute logic, and then update overlay state with low enough latency that the interaction experience will be comfortable?

 All javascript functionality will be exposed beneath the `window.ovrly` object, its existence can be used by code to detect it is running in the ovrly runtime environment.

+*ovrly.initialized* (bool): Whether everything was successfully initialized.
+If this is false, only the string property `ovrly.error` will exist with a description of the init error.
+The js context in overlay browser views will never be created if ovrly was not able to properly be initialized.

 ### Overlay